 Several liturgical items are available for use in Goddard Chapel: a brass cross; a brass crucifix; altar candles; a unity candle stand; and two, 2-foot high white flower pedestals.
 The chapel has a microphone system with a microphone on a cord.
-The student sexton can arrange for their use.
+The student worker can arrange for their use.

 Automobile Access and Parking